bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/login-to-openshift.md

 You have to log in with IDIR into the OpenShift console before you can associate any role bindings with the IDIR account.

-When you log in to the Silver cluster Openshift console, you have the option of using GitHub or your Azure AD IDIR.
+When you log in to the Silver cluster OpenShift console, you have the option of using GitHub or your Azure AD IDIR.

 ![Image of authorization options](https://user-images.githubusercontent.com/53879638/146621070-6d473a3d-289c-400e-86a7-947732441fac.png)